leegee/test-react-openlayers-ufo/README.md

 ## Limitations

-* The Muffon database reports are truncated.
+* The Muffon database reports are truncated for legal reasons: apparently they do not wish to share full reports.
 * Much of the Norge UFO data is yet to be processed.
 Any advice on reading the schema much appreciated.
 * The map's minimum zoom level is set to avoid over-taxing the server and the client: hopefully will find time to produce density maps for such zoom levels.
 * The heatmap may be slow, so perhaps write a custom loader to load a CSV